 Prerequisite: SOWK 6208—Human Behavior and the Social Environment I

 SOWK 6801—Social Work Practice in Research I (3 credits)

 This is the first of a two-semester course sequence.
 This course introduces students to social work research.
 It focuses the scientific method from the development of a researchable hypothesis to the point of data collection.
 This course focuses on social work problem formulation and provides a basic introduction to methodology.
 It also includes selected research experiences.
-Material covers the following areas: developing a researchable question; the values, ethical and political issues involved in developing the question; narrowing and specifying the question; sampling; design; data collection; and measurement techniques.
-Each topic is addressed through readings, lecture material and practical application.
+The material covers the following areas: developing a researchable question; the values, ethical and political issues involved in developing the question; narrowing and specifying the question; sampling; design; data collection; and measurement techniques.
+Each topic is addressed through readings, lecture material, and practical application.
 This practical application is usually related to the research project.

 SOWK 6802—Social Work Practice in Research II (3 credits)

 This course, the second in the two-semester research sequence, continues to teach social work research through a combination of didactic and experiential methods focusing on human rights and social justice.
 Students also work on the class research project, with an emphasis on the analysis and interpretation of the data collected.
 Through this work, students learn how research informs practice, and practice informs research.

 Prerequisite: SOWK 6801—Social Work Practice in Research I

 SOWK 6321—Generalist Social Work Practice with Individuals, Families, Groups, Organizations and Communities I (3 credits)